Miami Heat: 2016–2019: Departure and return of Wade

 On July 6, 2016, Wade announced that he was leaving the Heat to go join his hometown Chicago Bulls.

 In September 2016, Bosh failed his physical exam with the Heat and was not cleared by the team to participate in training camp.
 On September 26, 2016, Heat president Riley said he viewed Bosh's career with the team as over, noting that the team was no longer working toward his return.
 On July 4, 2017, the Heat waived Bosh a month after an NBA ruling declared his blood clotting issues a career-ending illness.
 Riley immediately announced that Bosh's number would be retired in the future out of respect to him and his accomplishments with the Heat.
 With nearly all remnants of the Big Three era gone in just two seasons, Miami went 41–41 and missed the playoffs by virtue of a tiebreaker with the Chicago Bulls.

-Also during that offseason, the Heat would select Bam Adebayo during the 2017 NBA draft and on February 8, 2018, the Miami Heat would acquire Dwyane Wade back from the Cleveland Cavaliers.
+Also during that off-season, the Heat would select Bam Adebayo during the 2017 NBA draft and on February 8, 2018, the Miami Heat would acquire Dwyane Wade back from the Cleveland Cavaliers.
 Wade willed the Heat to a game two win against the Philadelphia 76ers in the first round of the 2018 playoffs, but the team would lose the series in five games.
 Wade retired after one last season with the Heat in 2018–19; Bosh and Wade's jerseys were retired in March 2019 and February 2020, respectively.